JoshuaWise/vapr-json/README.md

 If someone sends a `POST`, `PUT`, or `PATCH` request without a Content-Type header of `application/json` they'll receive `415 Unsupported Media Type`.
 If someone sends invalid JSON, they'll receive a `400` response.
 If someone sends an Accept header that doesn't allow a response of `application/json`, they'll receive a `406` response.
 If someone sends a request of any HTTP method other than `POST`, `PUT`, or `PATCH`, they mustn't send a request body or else they'll receive `413 Payload Too Large`.
 All responses with non-empty bodies will be serialized as JSON and given a Content-Type of `application/json`.

+Under the hood, this plugin uses [`vapr-input`](https://github.com/JoshuaWise/vapr-input) and [`vapr-output`](https://github.com/JoshuaWise/vapr-output), so you should not use those plugins in combination with this one.

 ## Options

 ### options.encodeNull = *false*